 - The entire amount of capital gains must be utilized for the purchase of agricultural land if not then the difference will be termed as capital gains and the tax will be computed accordingly.

-- The new agricultural land must not be sold within the period of 3 years from the purchase.
+- The new agricultural land must not be sold within a period of 3 years from the date of purchase.

 Which ITR is applicable for Agricultural Income

-If the aggregate agricultural income of the assessee is up to Rs.
-5,000 disclose the agricultural income in the income tax return (ITR) 1.
-But if the agricultural income exceeds Rs.
-5,000, then form ITR 2 applies
+If the aggregate agricultural income of the assessee is up to INR 5,000 disclose the same in the income tax return (ITR) 1.
+But if the agricultural income exceeds INR 5,000, then form ITR 2 applies.

-Moreover, Agricultural income exceeding Rs 5 lakh is to be reported separately for each agricultural land under the ‘exempt income schedule’ along with additional details such as the name of the district with pin code, measurement of land, whether owned or leased, and whether irrigated or rain-fed.
+Moreover, if the income from agriculture exceeds INR 5 lakh it is to be reported separately for each agricultural land under the ‘exempt income schedule’ along with additional details such as the name of the district with pin code, measurement of land, whether owned or leased, and whether irrigated or rain-fed.

 FAQs

-If income of assessee is less than 5000 and total income, excluding agriculture income is less than the basic exemption limit then only agricultural income exempt from income tax.
+If the income of the assessee is less than 5000 and the total income, excluding agriculture income is less than the basic exemption limit then only agricultural income is exempt from income tax.

 2. Dairy farming